lostintime101/Nostradamus/README.md

 "Prove you knew it"

-Told U So is an onchain predictions storage service providing mathematically indisputable evidence that you knew or thought something at a certain time.
-Predictions can be stored encrypted or unencrypted and can be shared in a way that makes it easy to prove to anyone that you knew something.
+Nostradamus provides mathematically indisputable cast-iron evidence that you knew or thought something at a specific point in time leaving your haters speechless.

 *Know something important but can't reveal it publicly?*
 *Store an encrypted message on the public blockchain*
 *Reveal it whenever you want.*

 ![Slide1](https://github.com/lostintime101/Nostradamus/assets/92709487/c9d7b0d6-d79c-4880-a153-d3417a5f81d3)
 ![Slide2](https://github.com/lostintime101/Nostradamus/assets/92709487/6bf4ba68-0366-46cd-a5c9-3e565f594667)